abenton/wgcca/README.md

 The input views used in "Learning Multiview Embeddings of Twitter Users" can be found at http://www.cs.jhu.edu/~mdredze/datasets/multiview_embeddings/ -- in the same format as `resources/sample_wgcca_input.tsv`.

+If you use this code please cite:

+Adrian Benton, Raman Arora, and Mark Dredze.
+Learning Multiview Representations of Twitter Users.
+Association for Computational Linguistics (ACL), 2016.

 Please contact *adrian dot author1_surname at gmail dot com* if you have any questions/suggestions/concerns/comments.